 And despite all the AF updates to the Ripmo V2, we kept its weight to a svelte 6.25 lbs. for a size medium with Fox DPX2.
 With completes starting at 28 lbs, the Ripmo is just as much the all-day climber it’s been, just with more snarl and menace on the descent.

 With the Ripmo V2, you have the very best Ripmo we can make.
 It incorporates the geometry we perfected on the Ripmo AF.
-It fits 292.6” tires, a full-size water bottle, cloudlike climbability, and it has a progressive end stroke for coil-shock compatibility.
+It fits 29 x 2.6” tires, a full-size water bottle, cloudlike climbability, and it has a progressive end stroke for coil-shock compatibility.
 It touts our 7‑year frame warranty and lifetime warranty on IGUS bushings.
 And most importantly, it won’t hold you back.
 On anything.
 And yep, it’s available now.